deciduously/music/post.md

 1. `xxd -r -p`: Convert hexadecimal samples back to binary.
 1. `aplay -c 2 -f S32_LE -r 16000`: Play back binary samples as sound wave.

 Don't worry at all if some or all of this is incomprehensible.
 You don't need to have a clue how any of it works yet.
-This program is not a direct translation of that [code](https://en.wikipedia.org/wiki/Source_code), and I'm not going to elaborate much on what any of the specific commands in the pipeline mean (read the linked post for that), just the releavant logic.
+This program is not a direct translation of that [code](https://en.wikipedia.org/wiki/Source_code), and I'm not going to elaborate much on what any of the specific commands in the pipeline mean (read the linked post for that), just the relevant logic.
 By the time we're done, you'll be able to pick apart the whole thing yourself.

 If you'd like the challenge of implementing this yourself from scratch in your own language, **stop right here**.
 If you get stuck, this should all apply to whatever you've got going unless you've gone real funky with it - in which case, it sounds cool and you should show me.